Unified framework for tableau models of Grothendieck polynomials: Proof of the Main Facts

 \end{definition}

 \begin{lemma} Let $\mu \subset \lambda$ be partitions with the same number of rows.

-Where $\#(P)$ is the number of nonprimed entries in $P$, $\ell w(P)$ is the left weight of $P$, and $rw(P)$ is the right weight of $P$. \end{lemma} \begin{proof} We complete the proof by constructing a sign changing involution on $ PFT(\lambda/\mu)$ which preserves the value of $\ell w(P)+rw(P)$ and where the sign is the value of $(-1)^{\#(P)}$.
+Where $\#(P)$ is the number of nonprimed entries in $P$, $\ell w(P)$ is the left weight of $P$, and $rw(P)$ is the right weight of $P$. \end{lemma} \begin{proof} We complete the proof by constructing a (fixed point free) sign reversing involution on $ \mathrm{PFT}(\lambda/\mu)$ which preserves the value of $\ell w(P)+rw(P)$ and where the sign is the value of $(-1)^{\#(P)}$.
 The involution, $\iota$, is described as follows:

-Let $P \in PFT(\lambda/\mu)$.
+Let $P \in \mathrm{PFT}(\lambda/\mu)$.
 Let $m$ be the smallest integer such that $P$ contains an $m$ or an $m'$.
 Now, let $i$ be minimal such that row $i$ of $P$ contains an $m$ or $m'$.
 Finally, let $j$ be maximal such that the box, $b$, of $P$, in row $i$ and column $j$ contains an $m$ or an $m'$.
 Define $\iota(P)$ to be the tableau obtained by: \begin{itemize} \item If $b$ contains an $m$, replace it with an $m'$. \item If $b$ contains an $m'$, replace it with an $m$. \end{itemize}

 First suppose that box $b$ of $P$ contains an $m$.
 If $\lambda/\mu$ has a box to the right of $b$ then $P$ must have in this box an $s$ or an $s' $ for some $s>m$ by the minimality of $m$ and the maximality of $j$.
 But it cannot be an $s$ because row $i$ of $P$ is assumed to be $\prec$.
 Since $m' \prec s'$ it follows that row $i$ of $\iota(P)$ is $\prec$.
 If $\lambda/\mu$ has a box below $b$ then $P$ must have in this box a $t$ or a $t' $ for some $t \geq m$ by the minimality of $m$.
 But it cannot be a $t$ because column $j$ of $P$ is assumed to be $\prec$.
 Since $m' \preceq t'$ it follows that column $j$ of $\iota(P)$ is $\prec$.
 Consequently, all rows and columns of $\iota(P)$ are $\prec$.
 Next, we have $m \leq \mu_i$ because $P$ is assumed to satisfy the nonprimed row $i$ flag condition.
 But $\mu_i<\lambda_i$ since we know row $i$ of $\lambda/\mu$ has at least one box.
 Thus $m < \lambda_i$ and it follows that $\iota(P)$ satisfies the primed row $i$ flag condition.
 Consequently, $\iota(P)$ satisfies all flag conditions.
-This shows that $\iota(P) \in PFT(\lambda/\mu)$.
+This shows that $\iota(P) \in \mathrm{PFT}(\lambda/\mu)$.